Science

 Forget LEDs, researchers from the University of Michigan have developed a new type of incandescent light bulb.
 The device is capable of emitting elliptically polarized light, described as "twisted" light.

-The word "twisted" (aka "chiral") describes the clockwise and counterclockwise rotation of the light's electric waves that mirror each other as it travels.
+The word "twisted" (aka "chiral") describes the clockwise and counterclockwise rotation of the light's electromagnetic waves that mirror each other as it travels.
 By contrast, traditional light sources emit unpolarized light or linearly polarized light.

 It sounds weird, but this new design has the potential to transform optics and photonics.